mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h3>PyShoe Training Dataset Expansion/Enlargement</h3>

-<p align="justify">Experiments conducted here are manually annotated by using ruler.
+<p align="justify">Experiments conducted here are manually annotated by using a ruler (see the paper for more details).
 As the VICON room walks/experiments of PyShoe dataset is very different than hallways walks/experiments, proposed LLIO SHS system required a bigger dataset accounts for of straight walk (at various walking paces) gait characteristics, which can be observed in hallway walk motions.</p>

 <h4>Experiment 31</h4>